siddharthram/whatsapp_contacts/README.md

 First, get the info you need out of the DOM.
 Log into Whatsapp, and click on the group you want to extract contact info out of.

 Open the Web Inspector.
-In Chromium based browsers, this will be under view->Develop. on the mac you can access it via <cmd><opt><i>
+In Chromium based browsers, this will be under view->Develop. on the mac you can access it via cmd+opt+i

 Open the 'Group Info'.
 It will list all the participants.
 Scroll down to the end and click on 'more' till all the partipants are shown in the scroll view